michael/documents-legacy/2013-01-09-substance-okfn.md

 The goal of this campaign is to get Substance out of experimental state into a usable release.
 However, the more concrete our goals get, the more we see the need to spend dedicated time on it, in order to come to the day when we can say “It’s finally here!”.

 With the help of your donation we could make it happen, which is exciting!
-If you like the idea proposed and want to see them in action, support us with your donation!

-For orientation: With a donation of 400EUR you can fund a full day of Substance development involving 3 developers.
+If you like the idea proposed and want to see them in action, support us with your donation.
+For orientation: With a donation of 400 EUR you can fund a full day of Substance development involving 3 developers.

 Lastly, here's how Substance looks in action: